albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 <div id="fb-root"></div>
 <script async defer src="https://connect.facebook.net/en_US/sdk.js#xfbml=1&version=v3.2"></script>

 Have you heard about Greta Thunberg, the young Swedish activist visibly fighting for climate justice across global summits and platforms?
+Most of us are attracted to her sense of purpose and advocacy.

 **insert gif of greta with source of course**